Contact us at Burtwoodschool@aol.com or call 508-946-1071

 Roger Brunelle M.I.B. – Set Design & Construction

 Roger Brunelle – husband of Burt Wood’s Artistic Director – has been involved with the school since before it even opened it’s doors.
 Not only has he actually built doors and rooms for the actual school, but ensured it’s smooth re-opening in November of 2000 – when the school moved to a larger facility.
 Roger, along with Bob Whalen, is one of the sole Burt Wood builders – having constructed every recital and production stage and/or set.
 An invaluable member of The Burt Wood team (especially during the summers) Roger’s innovations have inspired everything from flying monkies and grand, flowing staircases to an entire ocean liner on stage.
 Roger is also an integral part of Burt Wood’s M.I.B. – ‘Men In Black’ – or notorious stage crew.

 Roger is also the satisfied customer (a.k.a. the ‘Smiley Man’) in all of Compass Bank’s promotions and advertising, which was seen in print work and also in billboards along Rts.
 195 and 140.
-Roger is a member of the Painter’s Union out of Boston where he is a Political Advisor.
+Roger is a member of the Painter’s Union out of Boston where he is a Political Director.
 He lives in Middleboro with his wife Lorna.
 He enjoys working on their historic house, The Ebeneezer Soule Home.

 Robert Whalen M.I.B. – Set Design & Construction